plotly/plotly.github.io/_posts/plotly2/2016-07-12-how-to-make-a-scatter-ternary-plot.md

 ---
 layout: excel-tutorial-single_layout
 title: Scatter Ternary Plots in Plotly 2.0
-subtitle: A type of plot that depicts the composition of elements with respect to 3 variables on a triangular grid.
+subtitle: A type of plot that depicts depicts the ratio of 3 variables on a triangular grid.
 permalink: /ternary-scatter-plot/
 imageurl: ../static/images/How-to-make-a-scatter-ternary-plot/thum-scatter-ternary.png
 state: active
 tags: scientific
-meta_description: A tutorial on how to make a filled ternary plot in Plotly 2.0.
+meta_description: A tutorial on how to make a scatter ternary plot in Plotly 2.0.
 popularity: featured
 order: 4
 carouselimageurl: